mkudija/mkudija.github.io/reading-notes/_md/2021-01-27-The Spirit of the Liturgy.md

 - Psalms as the proper source; the whole of human life is reflected there (153)
 - Gregorian chant is a permanent standard for sacred music (159)
 - beauty is musical, and the cosmos reflects this beauty (166)
-- "Humble submission to what goes before us releases authentic freedom and leads us to the true summit of our vocation as human beings."
+- "Humble submission to what goes before us releases [[True Freedom|authentic freedom]] and leads us to the true summit of our vocation as human beings."
 (170)

 ## Part IV: Liturgical Form